TriValley Primary Care - Lower Salford Office

 Please bring your insurance card with you, and funds for your co-payment/co-insurance.
 Also, please bring any forms that you need completed with you.
 And, bring your medication bottles for drugs and over the counter medications you are currently taking.
 Please remember to state your prescription status ("I need a refill") during that visit.

 In addition to the above, new patients are asked to bring photo identification (passport or driver's license) and social security number.
 New patients should bring your medication bottles for drugs and over the counter medications they are taking; and be prepared to give their medical history (current and past illnesses, dates of surgeries, etc.) See the Guide for New Patients (via the Link to Practice Topics)

 Two days in advance of the appointment, you will receive an automated (computer generated) telephone call reminding you of the appointment.
 This is a courtesy call.

 Cancellations and Rescheduling: If you cannot keep an appointment, please notify us as soon as possible.
 Phone: (215) 256-8040.
 Please note that there is a charge for failure to cancel an appointment in advance.

 Also, please see the How to Reach Us tab

 As your family doctors, we are able to care for most of your medical problems and those of your entire family.

 Please ask a provider if there is a service that you don't see here.

-In addition to the above services, TriValley Primary Care providers offer travel medicine, Acupuncture and DXA Bone Scan services for Medicare patients.
+In addition to the above services, TriValley Primary Care providers offer travel medicine and DXA Bone Scan services for Medicare patients.
 And, the QuikMedsSM (cash and carry medications) service is also available in many TriValley offices.
 Finally, Laser Hair Removal is offered at this office.

 How to Reach Us